digitalhabitat/gardenbot/bot-notes/systems/drive-system/drive-roboclaw-setup.md

 ## Serial Interface Setup

+>[!INFO]
-> The motor controller is not powered via the micro-USB port.
+The roboclaw motor controller is not powered via the micro-USB port.
 In order to power the motor controller the Roboclaw must be connected to the Main Battery.
 Alternatively, a Logic Battery (Backup Battery) may be connected to the RoboClaw.

 1. With the motor controller powered off, connect the controller via the micro-USB to the Linux machine you wish to interface the controller with.
 2. Open a terminal and issue the following command to capture the serial port device label e.g. `/dev/tty*` [More info](https://en.wikipedia.org/wiki/Serial_port#Hardware_abstraction)